 SciChart WPF ships with hundreds of WPF Chart Examples which you can browse, play with, view the source-code and even export each WPF Chart Example to a stand-alone Visual Studio solution.
 All of this is possible with the new and improved SciChart WPF Examples Suite, which ships as part of the SciChart WPF SDK.

-The C#/WPF source code for the WPF Chart FIFO 1 billion points demo example is included below (Scroll down!).
+The C#/WPF source code for the WPF Chart Gaps (Nulls) in Series example is included below (Scroll down!).

 Did you know you can also view the source code from one of the following sources as well?